Robert C. Michelson

-Robert C. Michelson (born 1951) is an American engineer and academic widely known for inventing the entomopter, a biologically inspired flapping-winged aerial robot, and for having established the International Aerial Robotics Competition.
-He has received degrees in electrical engineering from the Virginia Polytechnic Institute and the Georgia Institute of Technology.
-Michelson's professional career began at the U.S. Naval Research Laboratory where he worked on radar-based ocean surveillance systems.
+Robert C. Michelson (born 1951) is an American engineer and academic who invented the entomopter, a biologically inspired flapping-winged aerial robot, and who established the International Aerial Robotics Competition.
+Michelson's career began at the U.S. Naval Research Laboratory.
 He later became a member of the research faculty at the Georgia Institute of Technology.
-At the Georgia Tech Research Institute (GTRI) he was involved in full-time research, directing over 30 major research programs.

 He is the author of three U.S. patents and over 100 journal papers, book chapters and reports.
-Michelson also developed classes in avionics and taught in the School of Aerospace Engineering at the Georgia Institute of Technology until his retirement from the University System of Georgia in 2004.
 Michelson is the recipient of the 1998 AUVSI Pioneer Award and the 2001 Pirelli Award for the diffusion of scientific culture as well as the first Top Pirelli Prize.

-During the 1990s, he created a tax-exempt corporation to apply high tech solutions to modern archeology and has organized a number of archeological expeditions into eastern Anatolia.
-He now heads the engineering consulting company, Millennial Vision, LLC.
-Since the mid-1990s, Michelson's work has concentrated on biologically inspired micro air vehicle design.
-Michelson is certified in various fields including amateur radio, SCUBA diving, experimental aircraft design/mechanics, and general contracting for home building.

-Biography

-Early life
+Early life and education

 Michelson was born in 1951 in Washington D.C., the only son of Carroll and Evelyn Michelson, and is related to Christian Michelsen, the first Prime Minister of Norway.
-Michelson attended the Burgundy Farm Country Day School during the sixth through eighth grades where he developed an appreciation for botany and ornithology.
+Michelson attended the Burgundy Farm Country Day School during the sixth through eighth grades.
 While at Fort Hunt High School he was President of the Fort Hunt Amateur Rocket Club which built large (2m x 5 cm) instrumented solid fuel rockets that were launched at the Camp Pickett artillery range in Blackstone, Virginia.

-Education

-Michelson spent sixth through eighth grade at the Burgundy Farm Country Day School and later graduated from Fort Hunt High School in 1969.
 He graduated from Virginia Polytechnic Institute and State University in 1973 and the Georgia Institute of Technology in 1974 with degrees in Electrical Engineering.